paypal/paypal-checkout-components/docs/button-simple.md

 ![PayPal Button](./button.png)

-This component renders a PayPal button onto your page, which will take care of opening up PayPal for you and guiding your customer through the payment process.
-After the payment is complete, we will notify you using a javascript callback, and you can take your customer to a success page.

-### Simple Javascript Integration

 This integration lets you specify all of your payment parameters all at once, to render a button onto the page.

 1. You call `ppxo.PayPalButton.render` to add the PayPal Button to the page